 Think of it like a road trip.
 A few well-placed signs can guide you to interesting destinations, but too many signs can be overwhelming and confusing.
 The same goes for internal links on your website.
 Use them strategically to enhance the user experience, not detract from it.

 So, there you have it!
 Internal linking can be a game-changer for scroll depth, but only when done right.
-By creating a thoughtful and intentional network of links, you can keep visitors engaged, encourage exploration, and ultimately boost your website’s performance.
+Create a thoughtful and intentional network of links, you can keep visitors engaged, encourage exploration, and ultimately boost your website’s performance.

 Alright, you’ve got your content strategy dialed in, you’ve optimized your pages for maximum scrollability, and you’ve even mastered the art of internal linking.
 Now, it’s time to see how all your hard work is paying off.